WORK READY PROGRAm

 Program Dates

-Phase I of the program will be hosted from October 10 – November 4, virtually from on Tuesdays (4:00 pm - 6:00 pm) and in person on Saturdays (11 am - 1:00 pm) for a total of 4 hours of weekly youth engagement over the 4-week program (16 hours total).
-Youth must successfully complete Phase I of the program in order to progress to Phase II.
+The program will be hosted from August 4 - September 26, virtually from on Tuesdays (4:00 pm - 6:00 pm) and in person on Saturdays (10 am - 2:00 pm) for a total of 6 hours of weekly youth engagement over the 8-week program (48 hours total).

 To facilitate career exploration, Atlanta GLOW partners with local businesses and organizations that have an interest in facilitating mentorship and training opportunities via weekly industry spotlights in a variety of high-demand fields such as healthcare, technology, hospitality, public service, construction, business, manufacturing, logistics and more.
-Atlanta GLOW will serve as the employer of record, providing core instruction and credentialing opportunities, performing site supervision and paying wages for youth participants while industry experts will support mentoring, job shadowing and supplemental training.
-Youth will have the opportunity to work in one or more of the following entry-level fields during their enrollment in OTJ training: marketing, merchandising/purchasing, office/business administration, program coordination, research, and/or technology.
-Each OTJ training and employment experience is structured to promote the development of skills that can be transferred to a variety of high-demand industries.
+During this time, Atlanta GLOW will provide additional group-based core instruction, personalized career mentoring, job search and interview support, job shadowing and supplemental training structured to promote the development of technical skills that can be transferred to a variety of high-demand industries.

 Program Location

 The weekly Tuesday sessions of our program are hosted virtually via Zoom.
-The weekly Saturday sessions are hosted in person at our Mentoring Cafe in Marietta.
+The weekly Saturday sessions are hosted in person at our Mentoring Cafe near the Cumberland/The Battery and Truist Park area.

 Program Format